vunnyso/concepts/cpp/DSA/09-Trees/Basics.md

 #### Depth of a node
 Length of the path from the root to that node.

-#### Path
-The sequence of nodes and edges from one node to another node

 #### Subtree
 Any node of the tree along with its descendant.